Shuffle Mamba: State Space Models with Random Shuffle for Multi-Modal Image Fusion: Methods

 \subsection{Network Architecture}

 The proposed Shuffle Mamba framework consists of three functional components: the Random Mamba block (RM block), the Random Channel Interactive Mamba block (RCIM block), and the Random Modal Interactive Mamba block (RMIM block).
-The overall workflow is illustrated in Figure~\ref{mainfig}.
+The overall workflow is illustrated in Figure~\ref{method_mainfig}.
 Assuming that the input images with different modalities are ${\mathbf{M}_{up}}$ and ${\mathbf{P}_{in}}$, where ${\mathbf{M}_{up}} $ serve as the upsampled ${\mathbf{M}_{in}}$, we first use convolutional layers to project the images into the feature space.
 Given the limited receptive field of the convolutional layers, which makes capturing global features challenging, we perform patch embedding and send the resulting patches to the RM block for global feature extraction.
-This process yields the global modality-specific features $\mathbf{F}_{n}^{m}$ and $\mathbf{F}_{n}^{p}$, where $PE=PatchEmbed$:
+This process yields the global modality-specific features $\mathbf{F}_{n}^{m}$ and $\mathbf{F}_{n}^{p}$, where $PE$ means the process of $PatchEmbed$, $\phi$ denotes the initial convolution operation, $\psi$ corresponds to the Random Mamba module, and the subscripts indicate two branches and their sequential modules.

 The global modality-specific features are then sent to the RCIM block for simple channel information exchange, without introducing additional parameters.
 The exchanged features continue to be processed by their respective RM block to obtain $\mathbf{F}_{k}^{m}$ and $\mathbf{F}_{k}^{p}$.
 Next, we use the RMIM block to attain the $\mathbf{F}_{k+j}^{m}$ through the deep fusion of modality features $\mathbf{F}_{k}^{m}$ and $\mathbf{F}_{k}^{p}$.
 Thus, the final fused image ${\mathbf{H}_{out}}$ can be accessed by reshaping and residual connection: